 I get asked a lot by my clients to help them plan for the future.
 As an HR Business Partner at Helios HR, my job is to work with senior management teams to plan for the unexpected.
 To help them continuously move their human capital forward successfully.
 Sometimes, these organizations that want to plan for the future just want to mitigate their risk of an employee leaving the organization.
 So this got me thinking, what is the true difference between succession planning versus replacement planning?

 Succession Planning Vs. Replacement Planning

-At its most basic level, succession planning is a “deliberate and systematic effort by a company to ensure leadership continuity in key positions, retain and develop intellectual and knowledge capital for the future, and encourage individual advancement” (Rothwell).
-Succession planning is an organization’s proactive attempt to come up with a succinct plan of action to ensure continuity in business operations, at all levels of an organization, by cultivating talent from within the organization through planned development activities.
+At its most basic level, succession planning is a “deliberate and systematic effort by a company to ensure leadership continuity in key positions, retain and develop intellectual and knowledge capital for the future, and encourage individual advancement”, as stated by William J. Rothwell in his book Effective Succession Planning.
+Succession planning is an organization’s proactive attempt to come up with a succinct plan of action to ensure continuity of business operations, at all levels of an organization, by cultivating talent from within the organization through planned development activities.
 This means reviewing your strategic plan for the organization, reviewing the capabilities of the human capital currently on staff and making a determination of what additional development activities these individuals need to help the organization move forward with the strategic plan.

-On the other hand, replacement planning “is a form of risk management….The chief aim of replacement planning is to limit the chance of catastrophe stemming from the immediate and unplanned loss of key job incumbents” (Rothwell).
-Replacement planning is the typical, what would happen if Johnny or Susie, who happen to be our CEO, gets hit by a bus on their way to work.
-While this is an extreme example, the likely scenario your company will face is the unexpected departure of an employee who is an important contributor to a team, department and organization.
+On the other hand, Rothwell shares that replacement planning “is a form of risk management….The chief aim of replacement planning is to limit the chance of catastrophe stemming from the immediate and unplanned loss of key job incumbents”.
+Replacement planning is the typical, what would happen if Johnny or Susie, who happens to be our CEO, gets hit by a bus on their way to work.
+While this is an extreme example, the likely scenario your company will face is the unexpected departure of an employee who is an important contributor to a team, department, and organization.

 So what can your organization do now to start the succession planning process?